deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 ===================================

 Some checks, specially the model evaluation related checks, require model predictions in order to run.
-In Deepchecks, predictions are passed into the suite / check ``run`` method in one of the following ways:
+In deepchecks, predictions are passed into the suite / check ``run`` method in one of the following ways:

 * Passing a :ref:`model object <passing_a_model>` that will compute the predictions on the input data.
 * Passing :ref:`pre-computed predictions <using_pre-computed_predictions>`.

-Passing pre-computed predictions is simple low code alternative to passing a model.
+Passing pre-computed predictions is a low code alternative to passing a model.
 It is specifically recommended to use this option if your model object is unavailable locally (for example if placed on a separate prediction server) or if the predicting process is computationally expensive or time consuming.